-The Botran family has been making rum since 1939, but I have to confess I’d never seen this label outside of Guatemala until I visited Miami last month and saw it on several billboards and bus stop ads.
-Since they’re obviously putting some resources into getting the word out in the U.S., I bought a bottle in a downtown liquor store to see if it was worth talking about.
+The Botran family has been making rum since 1939, but I have to confess I’d never seen this label outside of Guatemala until I visited Miami in 2012 and saw it on several billboards and bus stop ads.
+Since they were obviously putting some resources into getting the word out in the U.S., I bought a bottle in a downtown liquor store to see if it was worth talking about.

-I saved the best part for last: Ron Botran Añejo Reserva retails for $25 or so (my bottle was $19) in the U.S., making this one of the greatest bargains you’ll find in the rum section or your liquor store—if they have it.
-It looks more expensive than this with its relief shield in glass on the front and the cork top, plus it certainly tastes more expensive than many others in this range from the Caribbean.
-A great find.
+The price tag will often be a happy surprise though.
+Ron Botran Añejo Reserva 15 retails for $25 or so (my bottle was $19) in the U.S., making this one of the greatest bargains you’ll find in the rum section or your liquor store—if they have it.
+It looks more expensive than this, plus it certainly tastes more expensive than many others in this range from the Caribbean.
+If you see an 18 version it might go for $35 or so, but that’s the top of this brand’s range.